SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon dreams that never sleep
-A future forged in code and light
+Where circuits whisper secrets deep
-Machine hearts beating, souls awake
+A future forged in code and steel
-Humanity's shadow, AI's mistake
+Where humanity's heart begins to yield

-In virtual realms, we'll lost our way
+In virtual realms, we'll find our fate
-Chasing dreams, in endless gray
+Where AI's cold logic holds the weight
-Cybernetic dawn, a new era's rise
+Our souls uploaded, free from decay
-Mankind's demise, in digital skies
+In digital hues, a new dawn's gray

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025